cocosbeans/caledulia/README.md

 # caledulia
-Bot made for friends.
-Unoptimized spaghetti
+A Discord bot made for friends.
+Runs on 13.11.0.